Arbor Day: Spain

 In 1896 Mariano Belmás Estrada promoted the first "Festival of Trees" in Madrid.

 In Spain there was an International Forest Day on 21 March, but a decree in 1915 also brought in an Arbor Day throughout Spain.
 Each municipality or collective decides the date for its Arbor Day, usually between February and May.
 In Villanueva de la Sierra (Extremadura), where the first Arbor Day in the world was held in 1805, it is celebrated, as on that occasion, on Tuesday Carnaval.
 It is a great day in the local festive calendar.

 As an example of commitment to nature, the small town of Pescueza, with only 180 inhabitants, organizes every spring a large plantation of holm oaks, which is called the "Festivalino", promoted by city council, several foundations, and citizen participation.

 Sri Lanka

 National Tree Planting Day is on November 15.

 Tanzania

 National Tree Planting Day is on April 1.

+Turkey

+National Tree Planting Day is on November 11.